ddaypunk06/100-days-of-code/log.md

 **Thoughts:**: I had to look up a few things like MAX_VALUE because I was using a similar value in Python which is sys.maxsize.
 Otherwise, I had a good mix of Kyu7's and Kyu6's tonight.
 I skipped a few because I was wasting too much time thinking of the solution without any code written.
 So I figured in the interest of actually writing code, I would keep moving.

 **Link to work:** [CodeWars Completed Katas](https://www.codewars.com/users/ddaypunk06)

+### GAP - Personal stuff

+**Today's Progress**: No progress from now until the next entry.
+Had some personal medical stuff going on and no time or will to code.

+### Day 7: January 16, 2017

+**Today's Progress**: Started late, so instead of coding.
+I started looking through open API's to get some ideas.
+The katas aren't helping.
+They are mostly map and I don't know enough of the nitty gritty of java and python to come up with quick clever answers.
+I'd honestly rather work on building something.

+**Thoughts:**: NASA API sounds a bit interesting.
+Been hearing a lot about mars lately and its getting me back into space stuff.
+Looked on a list on wikipedia and here: [toddmotto API List](https://github.com/toddmotto/public-apis).
+Maybe I will start simple like with an inspirational quote generator or something and work myself up.
+I need to review building a whole app, deploying, the whole she'bang.

+**Link to work:** No link today.